 The Center for Biologics Evaluation and Research (CBER) regulates allergenic products.
-There are currently two types of allergenic products licensed for use: allergen patch tests and allergenic extracts.
+There are currently three types of allergenic products licensed for use: allergen extracts, allergen patch tests, and antigen skin tests.

 Allergen patch tests are diagnostic tests applied to the surface of the skin.
-Patch tests are used by physicians to determine the specific causes of contact dermatitis, and are manufactured from natural substances or chemicals (such as nickel, rubber, and fragrance mixes) that are known to cause contact dermatitis.
+Patch tests are used by healthcare providers to determine the specific cause of contact dermatitis, and are manufactured from natural substances or chemicals (such as nickel, rubber, and fragrance mixes) that are known to cause contact dermatitis.

 Report of Scientific and Medical Literature